Kang

 when used as an eye drop.

-Cataracts ? or a clouding of the eye lens ? are caused by proteins
+Cataracts ? or a clouding of the eye lens ? are caused by

-treated with new eyeglasses, brighter lighting, anti-glare
+initially treated with new eyeglasses, brighter lighting,

-sunglasses or magnifying glasses.
+anti-glare sunglasses or magnifying glasses.

 “If these measures do not help, surgery is the only effective